 - Transportation-Ambulance Providers

-- High Risk Providers – activities listed above for limited-risk and moderate-risk providers, and potentially, criminal background checks, and fingerprinting
+High Risk Providers – activities listed above for limited-risk and moderate-risk providers, and fingerprint based criminal background checks performed by Medicare, MassHealth, or both.

 - Adult Foster Care Providers

 - Durable Medical Equipment Providers & Personal Emergency Response System (PERS) Providers (Newly enrolling into MassHealth on or after 8/1/15 )